anveshaayushiworkspace-dotcom/aftermath/README.md

 AI (Google Gemini) is used **only for support**:
 - Summarizes issue descriptions
-- Helps admins quickly understand reported problems
+- Helps public  quickly understand reported problems

 AI does **not**:
 - Detect issues automatically